New Hall D – An important step into the future

 Growth for the coming years

-The planned expansion will not only grow our infrastructure – our team will also be expanded.
-In the coming years, we will need more skilled workers, particularly in the areas of assembly, mechanics, sales, and software development, in order to optimally meet rising demand and new technologies.
-In doing so, we are consciously investing in the future of the location and creating attractive jobs in the region.
+The planned expansion will not only grow our infrastructure – but our team will also be expanded.
+In the coming years, we will hire more skilled workers for assembly, mechanics, sales, and software development.
+In doing so, we are consciously investing in the future of the local economy and creating attractive jobs in the region.

 Focus on sustainability

-As with every project, sustainability plays a key role in the construction of Hall D. The new hall not only creates additional space, but also provides the basis for a significantly larger photovoltaic system.
+As with every project, sustainability plays a central role in the construction of Hall D. The new hall will enable the expansion of the photovoltaic system, thereby contributing to more efficient and environmentally friendly energy use.
 We already generate 180 kW of solar power today—with the expansion, we will increase our output by a further 240 kW.
 In doing so, we are consistently investing in a sustainable, future-oriented energy supply and noticeably reducing our ecological footprint.
 The responsible use of resources is a tradition at Wyssen – and this was underlined in 2025 with the successful ISO 14001 certification.
 ISO 14001 is an internationally recognized standard for environmental management systems.
 It helps companies to systematically improve their environmental performance, reduce their environmental impact, and comply with legal requirements.
 With Hall D, we are consistently continuing along this path and creating the conditions for sustainable and resource-efficient business practices in the future.

 ...a milestone we are looking forward to

-With Hall D, we are laying the foundations for continuing to offer our customers the quality, reliability, and innovative strength they have come to expect.
-The new infrastructure not only strengthens our production processes, but also our ability to respond flexibly to new requirements and market developments.
+With Hall D, Wyssen is laying the foundation for the future and continuing to offer our customers the quality, reliability, and innovative strength they have come to expect.
+The new infrastructure will not only strengthen our production cabability, but also our ability to respond to new market developments.